Select Page

 Because Canada does not have “pre-birth orders” like certain US states, a gestational surrogate mother in Canada would have rights to the kid at delivery if she changed her mind.
 If this happened, the intended parents would have to file a formal paternity application, with the expectation that the courts would accept the contract’s intent and, if required, DNA testing establishing genetic parenthood.

 There is no legal precedent for how a surrogate’s claim would be handled in a local court.
 In jurisdictions where a genetic link is required, such as Ontario and British Columbia, the surrogacy agreement provides proof of the surrogate’s intent not to be a parent of the kid, and a DNA test would show the baby’s genetic heritage.
-The expectation is that the application will be resolved in favor of the Intended Parents; however, this has yet to be shown.
+The expectation is that the application will be resolved in favour of the Intended Parents; however, this has yet to be shown.

 Get in touch